 For more information on the Lochiel Park project, please click here to visit the website.

-Amongst the Lochiel Park Green Village development in Campbelltown Council an exciting new initiative is occurring in regards to pushing the boundaries in low carbon living.
+Amongst the Lochiel Park Green Village development in Campbelltown Council an exciting new initiative has arrived in regards to pushing the boundaries in low carbon living.

 This competition concluded on the 29th February with the winner of the Zero Carbon Challenge -Australia’s first zero carbon sustainable house competition being announced.
 Team Collaborative Future were the winners out of four finalist teams tasked with designing a zero carbon home, taking into account key elements such as the embodied energy of a building, future emissions, liveability, affordability and adaptability.

-The winning team now have the opportunity to bring their concept of a zero carbon home to life by building their design on Lot 61 at Lochiel Park Green Village in Campbelltown.
+The winning team has now brought their concept of a zero carbon home to life by building their design on Lot 61 at Lochiel Park Green Village in Campbelltown.

 At a cost of around $335,000 (excluding GST), a 7.5 star rating, net zero operational energy and a 16- week construction time, the home that Team Collaborative Future has designed ticks a lot of boxes.
 The winning team was also awarded the people's choice award.

-Progress of the build can be followed on the Zero Carbon Challenge Facebook page at www.facebook.com/zerocarbonchallenge
+More information can be found on the Zero Carbon Challenge Facebook page at www.facebook.com/zerocarbonchallenge